ZeroGravigra/MADT8101-Customer-Analytics/Homework 3 Customer Churn Scoring/README.md

 Model created from xgboost without sampling technique gave the best performance, F1 score = 0.950570

 <img width="650" alt="Model result" src="https://github.com/ZeroGravigra/MADT8101-Customer-Analytics/assets/136248978/5f119305-fc7e-4efb-b6c2-0e873e559d8c">

-After that,feature importance was performed to evaluate the effect of each variable on the model.
-Tenure is the most effect variable follow by Complain, MaritalStatus_Single, and PreferedOrderCat_Mobile Phone, respectively.
+After that, feature importance was performed to evaluate the effect of each variable on the model.

 <img width="650" alt="Feature Importance" src="https://github.com/ZeroGravigra/MADT8101-Customer-Analytics/assets/136248978/c57b9da5-24cf-4771-a841-48af022689de">

 ## Business Recommendation

 Feature importance is the measure that represent effect of variable on model.
 For example, tenure is the most effect variable, the higher the tenure, the lower the churn probability was observed.
 The company can use this information to manipulate customer behaviour.
-By extend the customer tenure, the company have a chance to lower customer churn probability..
+By extend the customer tenure, the company have a chance to lower customer churn probability.